 Simple conversion to 1-5V

-In order for other elements of industrial automation to interpret the signal, there is a need to convert it to a digital signal.
+For other elements of industry automation to interpret the signal, there is a need to convert it to a digital signal.

-Most ADC (Analog to Digital Converters) use voltage to convert the signal.
-Using the precision 250ohm resistor makes it easier to convert the process analog signal to digital one, by using the ohms law V=IR.
+Most ADC (Analog to Digital Converters) use voltage to convert the signal; by using the precision 250-ohm resistor, it makes it it easier to convert the process analog signal to a digital one by using the ohms law V=IR.

 Advantages of 4-20 mA current loop